cansik/multi-pose-landmark-mediapipe/README.md

 Process finished with exit code 1
 ```

 This could be due to a tracking error.
+The graph could have an error the the right body is not detected and marked again (tracking).
 ### Graphs

 #### Pose Detection with ROI CPU